modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 As you can see, we've executed 2 test files in 3 different real browsers.
 If all your tests are green you can't get any more confident about your code.
 So let's ship it!

-See more instructions in the [using-launchers](../../learn/test-runner/using-launchers/) learn section.
+See more instructions in the [Browsers Guide](../../learn/test-runner/browsers.md).

 ## Testing responsive views